Being able to sing in mixed voice is one of the most powerful techniques in singing.

 Full voice = chest voice + head voice

-Lower notes have a high chest voice proportion, higher notes a high head voice proportion.
+Lower notes have a high proportion of chest voice, higher notes a high proportion of head voice.

 Basically, head voice is nothing but the air that engages the bones in your head to vibrate.
 You can literally feel it right in your face.
 So, the task is to let the air pass and resonate.
 When you stick merely to your chest voice, it won’t happen.